pdhoward/server/README.md

 3. install its dependencies - `npm install`
 4. start the app - npm run start

-Configurations can be set for Mlab or a local mongo db.
+Configurations can be set for MLab or a local mongo db.
 See server.js to modify connections call accordingly

 ## Backend Server